The Anarchy

-The war dragged on for many more years.
-Empress Matilda's husband, Count Geoffrey V of Anjou, conquered Normandy in her name during 1143, but in England neither side could achieve victory.
+The war continued for another 11 years.
+Matilda's husband, Geoffrey Plantagenet, Count of Anjou, conquered Normandy in her name in 1143, but in England, neither side could achieve victory.
 Rebel barons began to acquire ever greater power in Northern England and in East Anglia, with widespread devastation in the regions of major fighting.
-In 1148, the Empress returned to Normandy, leaving the campaigning in England to her young son Henry FitzEmpress.
-In 1152, Stephen attempted to have his eldest son, Eustace, as the next king of England recognised by the Catholic Church, but the Church refused to do so.
-By the early 1150s, most barons and the Church were war weary so favoured negotiating a long-term peace.
+In 1148 Matilda returned to Normandy, leaving the campaigning in England to her eldest son, Henry FitzEmpress.
+In 1152 Stephen attempted to have his eldest son, Eustace, recognised by the Catholic Church as the next king of England, but the Church refused.
+By the early 1150s, most barons and the Church were war-weary and favoured negotiating a long-term peace.

-Henry FitzEmpress re-invaded England in 1153, but neither faction's forces were keen to fight.
-After limited campaigning, the two armies faced each other at the siege of Wallingford, but the church brokered a truce, thereby preventing a pitched battle.
+Henry FitzEmpress invaded England in 1153, but neither faction's forces were keen to fight.
+After limited campaigning, the two armies faced each other at a siege of Wallingford Castle, but the Church brokered a truce, thereby preventing a pitched battle.
 Stephen and Henry began peace negotiations, during which Eustace died of illness, removing Stephen's immediate heir.
 The resulting Treaty of Wallingford allowed Stephen to retain the throne but recognised Henry as his successor.
-Over the following year, Stephen began to reassert his authority over the whole kingdom, but died of disease in 1154.
-Henry was crowned as Henry II, the first Angevin king of England, then began a long period of reconstruction.
+Over the following year, Stephen began to reassert his authority over the whole kingdom, but he died of disease in 1154.
+Henry became the first Angevin king of England, and then began a long period of reconstruction.

 The conflict was considered particularly destructive, even by the standards of medieval warfare.
-One chronicler stated that "Christ and his saints were asleep" during the period.
-Victorian historians coined the term "the Anarchy" because of the widespread chaos, although modern historians have questioned its accuracy and some contemporary accounts.
+One chronicler states that "Christ and his saints were asleep" during the period.
+Victorian historians coined the term "the Anarchy" because of the widespread chaos, although modern historians have questioned its accuracy.